flybaseio/reactfly/README.md

 ## Getting Started With Flybase

-ReactFly requires [Flybase](https://flybase.io/) in order to sync and store data.
+ReactFly requires a [Flybase](https://flybase.io/) account in order to sync and store data.
-Flybase is a suite of integrated products designed to help you develop your app, grow your user base, and earn money.
-You can [sign up here for a free account](https://app.flybase.io/).
+Flybase is a real-time platform designed to help you develop your app, grow your user base, and earn money.
+You can [sign up here for a free account](https://app.flybase.io/signup).

 ## Downloading ReactFly